 Royal Jelly Diet

-Royal jelly is also known as bee milk, and it resembles white snot.
+If you’ve ever wondered what queen bees eat, you might have mistakenly thought it was honey, but it is royal jelly.
+It’s also known as bee milk, and it resembles white snot.
 Fascinatingly, royal jelly consists mostly of water.
 Still, it also contains protein, simple sugars, enzymes, minerals, and vitamin C. Nurse bees produce royal jelly in their hypopharyngeal gland in their heads, and they feed it directly to the larvae or the queen.

 Survival of the Fittest